 - Bake for 10 to 12 minutes or until the crust is golden brown.
 Remove from oven and allow to cool completely.

 - Once cooled, add a single layer of sliced bananas to the bottom of the crust.
 Try to gently press each slice into the crust a bit.
 This will prevent the bananas from rising once you've poured in the creme patissiere.

 - In a large bowl, whisk together the honey, salt, vanilla extract, and egg yolks.
 Set aside.

 - In a saucepan over medium-high heat, bring the milk to a boil.
-Pour half of > the milk into the egg yolk mixture while whisking constantly. > - Cover with plastic wrap and place in the fridge for at least 4 hours to set. > - In the bowl of a stand mixer with the whisk attachment.
-Beat the egg whites > and lemon juice over medium speed until soft peaks form. > - In a small saucepan over medium-high heat, cook the honey until a candy > thermometer reads 240F or the honey becomes bubbly and frothy.
+Pour half of the milk into the egg yolk mixture while whisking constantly.

+- Cover with plastic wrap and place in the fridge to set for at least 6 hours or overnight.

+- In the bowl of a stand mixer fitted with the whisk attachment, beat the egg whites and lemon juice over medium speed until soft peaks form.

+- In a small saucepan over medium-high heat, cook the honey until a candy thermometer reads 240F or the honey becomes bubbly and frothy.